kbond/util.js/README.md

 ## Mobile Functions

-A set of functions for helping with responsive development.
+A set of functions for helping with responsive apps.

 ```javascript
 zsUtil.getDeviceWidth(); // returns the current screen width